anagha-google/dataproc-labs/2-dataproc-gce-with-terraform/README.md

 ```

 #### 5.1.3.
 Review execution in the Dataproc batches UI
 Switch to Dataproc to check the execution under "batches".
-You should see a batch job called "s8s-lab1-curate-customer-master-..." there.
+You should see a batch job called "ctadws-manual-curate-customer-..." there.
 Review its execution through completion.
 Review the code for the process and then explore the results in GCS.

 ![README](images/lab-02-5-1-3.png)
 <br><br>